jacobo/building_services/slides.md

 <br/>
 ### Side Note: Use colors

-.notes And it can actually help to think of things in terms of colors.
+.notes FOCUS: drop this maybe?.
+And it can actually help to think of things in terms of colors.
 This is a typical screenshot of my terminal, the colors help me to remember what I was doing (and on which app).

 !SLIDE[bg=diagrams/just_addons.png] bullets rightside-bullets incremental
 * Minimize additions to Cloud Dashboard